jocelynmutso/documentation-test/src/markdown/001_advanced_operations/002_translations.md

 Take note of the two creation method options: **Copy from Active** and **Create Empty**.

-#### Copy from Active
+### Copy from Active {#active}

 This feature will create the new language and populate its values with a copy of the values in the currently active language.
-In practice, this means that if your currently active language is English, and you create a new language with the "Copy from Active" option, you will see your existing values copied to the new language in English.
-The values will need to be deleted and translated accordingly.
+In practice, this means that if your currently active language is English, and you create a new language with the "Copy from Active" option, you will see your existing values copied to the new language's values, but they will still be in English.
+The copied values will need to be manually deleted and translated accordingly.

 This is the result when selecting "Copy from Active":